| I get a huge amount of emails and phone calls

 and just using 1 saw and regular sawbar because they found

+not much difference in the amount of lumber they had cut.
 They did this for a period of time and it was not much

 slower in cutting speed but they had saved themselves a lot